Theories of Punishment in Criminology

 Sentence of imprisonment and the death penalty are the instances of this theory.

 In modern times, this theory is greatly criticized.
-Baccaria states: “the more cruel punishments become, the more human minds hardened, adjusting themselves, like fluids, to the level of objects around them; and the ever living force of the passions brings it about that, after a hundred years of cruel punishments wheel frightens men only just as much as at first did the punishment of prison.”
+Baccaria states: “The more cruel punishments become, the more human minds hardened, adjusting themselves, like fluids, to the level of objects around them; and the ever living force of the passions brings it about that, after a hundred years of cruel punishments wheel frightens men only just as much as at first did the punishment of prison.”

 It is also contended that the deterrent theory has proved ineffective in checking crimes.
 Even when there is a provision for very severe punishments in the penal law of the country, people continue to commit crimes.
-In the time of Queen Elizabeth, the punishment for pickpocketing was death but in spite of that, pick-pockets were seen busy with their work among the crowds who gathered to watch the execution of the condemned pick-pockets.
+In the time of Queen Elizabeth, the punishment for pickpocketing was death but in spite of that, pickpockets were seen busy with their work among the crowds who gathered to watch the execution of the condemned pickpockets.

 One of the main criticisms of the deterrence theory is that it relies on the assumption that people are rational actors who are capable of weighing the costs and benefits of their actions.
 However, research has shown that people's decision-making processes are often influenced by a variety of factors, including emotions, peer pressure, and mental illness, which may not be taken into account by the deterrence theory.